qyxtim/q-benchmark/README.md

 3. Run benchmark by using `./qbench [options] command1 command2 ...`
     - Options:
       - `-w` times: assign the number of warmup function calls to the times.
 The default number of warmup function calls is `3`.
       - `-l` lower: lower bound of the number of test runs.
+The default number is 100.
       - `-h` upper: upper bound of the number of test runs.
+The default number is 1000.

 # Example